p0-security/kubernetes-oidc/README.md

     - If **AWS** is your cloud provider, no additional steps

-## ✋ Add Users to Your OIDC Provider
+## ✋ Add Users to Your OIDC application

 Depending on your IdP, you may need to assign users to your k8s OIDC application.